‘Days Of Our Lives’ Spoilers: Theresa Leaves Salem, Claire Asks Ciara About Ben

-Days of our Lives spoilers for Thursday, July 19 reveal that there will be big drama in Salem setting up the end of the week.
+Days of Our Lives spoilers for Thursday, July 19, reveal that there will be big drama in Salem setting up the end of the week.

-According to a report by Soap Hub, Days of our Lives fans will see Claire Brady (Olivia Rose Keegan) ask Ciara Brady (Victoria Konefal) about her involvement with Ben Weston (Robert Scott Wilson).
+According to a report by Soap Hub, Days of Our Lives fans will see Claire Brady (Olivia Rose Keegan) ask Ciara Brady (Victoria Konefal) about her involvement with Ben Weston (Robert Scott Wilson).
 Claire, who has discovered her newfound feelings for Ciara’s former boyfriend, Tripp Dalton (Lucas Adams), will ask Ciara if she is moving on with Ben.

 It seems that Claire will likely have a selfish agenda for asking Ciara those personal questions about Ben.
-Claire probably wants to know where Ciara stands with Tripp, and if she gauge her reaction to Claire and Tripp getting together.
+Claire probably wants to know where Ciara stands with Tripp, and she gauges her reaction to Claire and Tripp getting together.
 It seems like the pairing is likely to happen as Ciara will probably continue to gravitate towards Ben now that they’re both back in Salem and out of danger.

-Meanwhile, Days of our Lives fans will also watch as Theresa Donovan (Jen Lilley) gets devastating news.
-Theresa will reportedly hear that her mother, Kimberly Brady (Patsy Pease) has cancer.
+Meanwhile, Days of Our Lives fans will also watch as Theresa Donovan (Jen Lilley) gets devastating news.
+Theresa will reportedly hear that her mother, Kimberly Brady (Patsy Pease), has cancer.
 She’ll be sad to hear the news, and take off to help out her parents, who live in L.A.
 Sadly, Theresa will take her son, Tate, with her after winning sole custody of the little boy.
 This means that Brady Black (Eric Martsolf) will be forced to say a painful goodbye to his son.

 As fans already know, Brady lost custody of Tate in a hearing due to his shady past and his alleged involvement in Deimos Kiriakis’ death.
-While Theresa and Brady had agreed to share custody of their son and work together to give him a peaceful childhood, Brady’s fiance, and Theresa’s sister, Eve Donovan (Kassie DePaiva) plotted with Victor Kiriakis (John Aniston) to try and take Theresa down.
+While Theresa and Brady had agreed to share custody of their son and work together to give him a peaceful childhood, Brady’s fiance, and Theresa’s sister, Eve Donovan (Kassie DePaiva), plotted with Victor Kiriakis (John Aniston) to try and take Theresa down.

 In the latest #DAYS, the battle for Tate is over… for now!https://t.co/ZsCmioRrzb pic.twitter.com/8sWALovWIh